scloud19/SECipedia/Node/net.md

 							path: Path the client should connect to (Required for Local Domain Sockets) If utilizing this, you don't need to specify the port and host values/keys

+					net.createServer([options][, connectionListener])
+						options
+							allowHalfOpen
+								search in doc for other notes
+							pauseOnConnect
+								if true
+									The socket assoicated with each incoming connection will be paused, and no data will be read from the handle

+									Useful when sockets are passed between processes.
+										Call .resume() to start reading data.
+						EX: Of an echo server which listens for connections on port 8124 var net = require('net');
+						var server = net.createServer(function(c) { //'connection' listener
+						  console.log('client connected');
+						  c.on('end', function() {
+						    console.log('client disconnected');
+						  });
+						  c.write('hello\r\n');
+						  c.pipe(c);
+						});
+						server.listen(8124, function() { //'listening' listener
+						  console.log('server bound');
+						});
+						Test this by using telnet:

+						telnet localhost 8124
+						To listen on the socket /tmp/echo.sock the third line from the last would just be changed to

+						server.listen('/tmp/echo.sock', function() { //'listening' listener
+						Use nc to connect to a UNIX domain socket server:

+						nc -U /tmp/echo.sock

+					net.isIP(STRING)
+					net.isIPv4(STRING)
+					net.isIPv6(STRING)

 					socket.destroy()
 						No more I/o activity will occur on this socket